SHAKOTN/orion_bot/README.md

 **NOTE**: You can remove plugins from *plugins/* directory if you don't want to use them.

-All you need to do is to specify 5 ENV_VARIABLES:
+All you need to do is to specify these ENV_VARIABLES:
 - BOT_ID : Your slackbot ID
 - REGION : EU/US (for overwatch plugin: if you don't use it - just skip this)
 - APIXU_API_KEY: Weather service token(Apixu).
 This is very friendly and free to use service.